Skip to main content

 warning

 If Home Assistant was installed as a Docker container, adding apps via the web interface is not possible.
-The MQTT broker must be installed and configured manually.
+In this case, the MQTT broker must be installed and configured separately.
 Installation in a Docker container is therefore only recommended for advanced users.

 MQTT Broker install success